 New York Times bestseller

 The Gratitude Diaries is one of the best Fall books to read in the abundant month of November.
-One New Year’s Eve, journalist and former Parade Editor-in-Chief Janice Kaplan promise to have a year of gratitude and look on the bright side of whatever happens.
-It's a challenge based on attitude and perspective.
+One New Year’s Eve, journalist and former Parade Editor-in-Chief Janice Kaplan promised to have a year of gratitude and look on the bright side of whatever happens.
+It’s a challenge based on attitude and perspective.

 Along her journey, she gets advice from psychologists, academics, doctors, philosophers, and celebrities, including Matt Damon, Daniel Craig, and Jerry Seinfeld.

 The Gratitude Diaries is a compilation of both personal experiences and data-driven research, exploring how the act of gratitude can transform your life, from marriage and friendship to money and ambition, and health and fitness.
 This book grounds you during a season of thankfulness.

 When an unlikeable teen says she witnessed a murder at a Halloween Party, no one believes her… until a body is found drowned in a tub being used for apple bobbing.
 The infamous Hercule Poirot is on the case.